 top of page

 A regular performer on Atlanta’s professional stages, Mary Lynn is a two-time Suzi Award winner for both Outstanding Performer in a Leading Role and Outstanding Performer in a Supporting Role, an eight-time Suzi nominee, and a Lunt-Fontanne nominee.
-She is a frequent performer and collaborator in many of Atlanta's New Works Festivals including The Kendeda Festival at The Alliance Theater, The Stripped Bare Festival at Synchronicity Theater, and The Brave New Works Festival at Theater Emory.
+She is a frequent collaborator in many of Atlanta's New Works Festivals including The Kendeda Festival at The Alliance Theater, The Stripped Bare Festival at Synchronicity Theater, and The Brave New Works Festival at Theater Emory.

 Mary Lynn’s professional affiliations include The Dramatist’s Guild/full member, Working Title Playwrights, Actor’s Equity Association, and SAG-Aftra.
 She has studied playwriting with Marsha Norman and Joseph Skibell and taken playwriting workshops with Kimberly Senior, Addae Moon, and Celise Kalke.
 Her writing residencies include The Eugene O'Neill Foundation/Tao House as the Travis Bogard Artist in Residence and the Carey Perloff Fellow; Cottages at Hedgebrook in Langley, WA; and The Hambidge Center in Rabun Gap, GA.